 A LEAGUE OF THEIR OWN To Screen At El Portal Theatre For Women’s History Month

-Women’s History Month at El Portal Theatre will be marked with a special screening of A LEAGUE OF THEIR OWN on Saturday, March 14, 2026, at 4 p.m. and 8 p.m.
-The event is part of the theatre’s year-long 100th anniversary celebration at its historic North Hollywood location, 5269 Lankershim Blvd.
+El Portal Theatre will present special screenings of A LEAGUE OF THEIR OWN on Saturday, March 14, 2026 at 4:00 p.m. and 8:00 p.m. at its historic North Hollywood venue.
+The event is part of the theatre’s year-long 100th anniversary celebration at 5269 Lankershim Boulevard.

+The screenings are part of a new monthly movie night series launched by recently appointed Managing Director Ann Potenza as part of the theatre’s centennial programming.

-The 1992 film, rated PG with a running time of 128 minutes, will be screened on the Debbie Reynolds Mainstage.
-Tickets are $14.
+The 1992 film, rated PG and running 128 minutes, will be screened on the Debbie Reynolds Mainstage.
+Tickets are priced at $14.

-The film series complements a season of live programming at El Portal during its centennial year, including Legally Blonde: The Musical, Sweeney Todd, Jesus Christ Superstar, Carmen, Elf the Musical, comedy performances by Fritz Coleman and Yakov Smirnoff, a jukebox musical presented by Ed Begley, and tribute shows honoring Simon and Garfunkel, Tina Turner, and John Denver.
+The movie series complements El Portal Theatre’s lineup of live programming during its centennial year.
+The season includes productions and events such as LEGALLY BLONDE: THE MUSICAL, SWEENEY TODD, JESUS CHRIST SUPERSTAR, CARMEN, and ELF THE MUSICAL, along with comedy performances by Fritz Coleman and Yakov Smirnoff, a jukebox musical presented by Ed Begley, and tribute shows honoring Simon and Garfunkel, Tina Turner, and John Denver.

 El Portal Theatre Executive Director Pegge Forrest said, “Ann Potenza brings an exciting vision to our anniversary year at El Portal.
 Ann's wealth of creative skills work well in presenting our anniversary celebrations, plus her leadership will take the theatre into the future as Managing Director beyond our 100 years.”

-Potenza previously produced several productions at El Portal, including The War of Roses, Twelve Angry Women, and Dragapalooza.
-She has also produced major Los Angeles cultural events, including The Feast of San Gennaro in Hollywood.
-Potenza is the creator and host of the podcast Women Who Kick Glass, which highlights stories of women throughout history who broke barriers and shaped the world.
+Potenza previously produced productions at El Portal including The War of Roses, Twelve Angry Women, and Dragapalooza.
+She has also produced Los Angeles cultural events including The Feast of San Gennaro in Hollywood and hosts the podcast Women Who Kick Glass, which highlights stories of women who have broken barriers throughout history.

-Originally opened in 1926 as a vaudeville house, El Portal Theatre later became a prominent movie palace and remains a cultural fixture in the San Fernando Valley.
-The venue is preparing to celebrate its 100th anniversary in 2026.
+Originally opened in 1926 as a vaudeville house, El Portal Theatre later became a movie palace and remains a cultural venue in the San Fernando Valley.
+The theatre will mark its centennial with additional programming throughout the year, including The Centennial Black & White Gala Weekend scheduled for November 27–28, 2026.

 Videos